isomerpages/moe-clementitownsec/_clementeens/Textbook List for 2024.md

 permalink: /clementeens/textbook-list-for-2024/
 description: ""
 ---
-Click on the attachment for Information on Purchase of School Textbooks &amp; Stationery.
+Click on the [Purchase Guide](/files/Textbook/ctss%202023%20purchase%20guide%20s2-5.pdf) for Information on Purchase of School Textbooks &amp; Stationery.